maxmods/bah.mod/jansson.mod/jansson/doc/apiref.rst

    Appends all elements in *other_array* to the end of *array*.
    Returns 0 on success and -1 on error.

-The following macro can be used to iterate through all elements in an array.

 .. function:: json_array_foreach(array, index, value)

    Iterate over every element of ``array``, running the block